wbochar/petmate9/README.md

 ## New things, requests and clean up

+- [x] SEQ Export: Insert active font bytes, (0x0E) lower charset or (0x8E) for upper charset
+- [x] Right mouse button now works like an eraser in drawing modes (uses char $20/32 and current color)
+- [x] make icons 40x25 example (no matter what size they are)
+- [x] wire-up CLR SCREEN / HOME
+- [x] [BUG] Click on left edge of char pallette kills UI.
+- [x] [BUG] Status updating outsize of Screen dimensions
+- [x] [BUG] There is some CSS thats bumping down the screen by 10px on initial click of the drawing surface.
 - [x] Initial Zoom mode to cover the size of the document area
 - [x] Zoom value in statusbar
 - [x] Zoom using mouse wheel is available in all tools